USA-RedDragon/rtz-frontend/README.md

-# comma connect
+# RTZ Frontend

-The frontend to the comma connect progressive web app.
-This a react app using [Create React App](https://github.com/facebookincubator/create-react-app)
+This is the frontend to the RTZ (pronounced Routes) project.
+It is a fork of the [comma connect frontend](https://github.com/commaai/connect) with some changes to update dependencies, remove tracking, and enable its usage in RTZ.

 ## Changes from upstream